The Artmetria Index turns market data into a more readable signal.

 One index, several useful readings.

 The global Index is meant to open into more readable layers.
 Not just “where is the market?”, but “what kind of strength or fragility is driving it?”
-This is where the sub-indexes become useful.
+This is where the reading dimensions become useful — distinct from the per-category sub-indexes (Watches, Wine, Cars, Jewellery, Design, Books).

 Confidence